jkeat/fboil/README.md

 ### PostgreSQL

-Create two [postgresql](http://www.postgresql.org/download/) databases called `fboil` and `fboil_test`.
+Create two [postgresql](http://www.postgresql.org/download/) databases called `<Your app>` and `<Your app>_dev`.

-If you name them something different, which you probably should, make sure you change the config variable `SQLALCHEMY_DATABASE_URI` in `config.py`'s `DevelopmentConfig` and `TestingConfig` classes.
+Change the config variable `SQLALCHEMY_DATABASE_URI` in `config.py`'s `DevelopmentConfig` and `TestingConfig` classes from `fboil` and `fboil_dev` to `<Your app>` and `<Your app>_dev`.

 ### Twitter

 Make two new [Twitter apps](https://apps.twitter.com/), one called `<Your app>` and one called `<Your app> dev`.

-Set the dev version's callback URL to `http://127.0.0.1:5000/oauth-authorized` and the production version's to `https://[your app].herokuapp.com/oauth-authorized`.
+Set the dev version's callback URL to `http://127.0.0.1:5000/oauth-authorized` and the production version's to `https://<Your app>.herokuapp.com/oauth-authorized`.

-(If you can get the dynamic callback working, where you send the callback URL to Twitter, then do that!
-Then you can check the `APP_SETTINGS` environment variable and send the appropriate callback.
-Then you only need to make one Twitter app.
-And send me a pull request!)
+> If you can get the dynamic callback working, where you send the callback URL to Twitter, then do that!
+You can send the appropriate callback based on the `APP_SETTINGS` environment variable, so you only need to make one Twitter app.
+Then tell me how you got it working!

-### Action!
+### Action

-Run
+Navigate to your project's directory and run

 	$ make install

-This creates a virtualenv and installs the pip dependencies.
+This creates a virtualenv and pip installs the packages listed in `requirements.txt`.

 Next you need to set these environment variables at the top of `env/bin/activate`